rexfordessilfie/robo-compose/README.md

 # robo-compose
 Robo-compose is a fun Python project for creating random melodies for compositional inspiration.
 Robo-compose also contains some utility classes and functions that model musical concepts in an object-oriented style, and allow for musical programming.

+This project was inspired by a desire to create musical ideas, and to practice design patterns and OOP in Python.
+So far it has evolved into more, and I hope to continue to implement more features and ideas as they come.
+First, some definitions of classes defined and used within the project.

 # Definitions
 The `composer` package contains the following classes: